 Step 2: Plan early and do thorough research

-Step 3: Improve your profile
+Step 3: Enhance your personal profile

 Maintain excellent academic performance:

-Try to get the best possible GPA in subjects, especially those related to the industry you want to pursue.
+Strive to get the best possible GPA in subjects, especially those related to the industry you want to pursue.

-Engage in meaningful extracurricular activities:
+Participate in meaningful extracurricular activities:

 Step 4: Invest in a Personal Statement